mickfuzz/makecode-platformer-101/courseOverview.md

 ## Part Three -  Hands on with Make Code

+### Starting Game - What kind of Game Player are you

+Do the online Bartle Player test.
+Or find a way of doing it as a group.

 ### Revisit Goal Setting and Getting Cracking

 You are now going to get cracking with your game making.
 At the end of this session we'll d